rmosolgo/graphql-ruby/guides/dataloader/overview.md

 ## Dynamic Data Requirements

-When your application renders a predetermined HTML template or JSON payload, you can customize your SQL query for minimum overhead and maximum performance.
+When your application renders a hardcoded HTML template or JSON payload, you can customize your SQL query for minimum overhead and maximum performance.
 But, in GraphQL, the response is highly dependent on the incoming query.
 When clients are sending custom queries, you can't hand-tune database queries!

 For example, imagine this incoming GraphQL query: